2022–23 Dartmouth Big Green women's basketball team

 The 2022–23 Dartmouth Big Green women's basketball team represented Dartmouth College during the 2022–23 NCAA Division I women's basketball season.
-The Big Green, led by second-year head coach Adrienne Shibles, played their home games at Leede Arena and were members of the Ivy League.
+The Big Green, led by second-year head coach Adrienne Shibles, played their home games at Leede Arena in Hanover, New Hampshire and were members of the Ivy League.
 They finished the season at 2–26, 0–14 to finish in last place.
 The Big Green failed to qualify for the Ivy League women's tournament.

 Previous season

-Dartmouth finished the previous season 3–23, 2–12 in Ivy League play to finish in seventh place.
+Dartmouth finished the 2021–22 season 3–23, 2–12 in Ivy League play, to finish in seventh place.
 They failed to qualify for the 2022 Ivy League women's basketball tournament.